borgermeister/terraform_zscaler/README.md

 ## Secrets Management

-Pass will be installed as soon as you run the DevBox virtual environment.
-[Gopass](https://www.gopass.pw) is a more modern and intuitive way to manage the Password Store, and will also be installed as part of the DevBox installation.
+[Pass](https://www.passwordstore.org) and [Gopass](https://www.gopass.pw) will be installed as soon as you activate the DevBox virtual environment.
+Gopass is a more modern and intuitive way to manage the Password Store, and will also be installed as part of the DevBox installation.

 ### Authentication Methods